theorlangur/ideapad5_14are05_energy_mgmt/README.md

-# Lenovo IdeaPad 5 14ARE05 energy management script
+# Lenovo IdeaPad 5 14ARE05/15ARE05 energy management scripts

-This is a bash script that utilizes acpi calls to control certain energy-related aspects of Lenovo Ideapad 5 14ARE05 laptops:
+This is a bash script that utilizes acpi calls to control certain energy-related aspects of Lenovo Ideapad 5 14ARE05/15ARE05 laptops:

   * rapid charge
   * battery conservation (limits the maximum charge of the battery at the level of 55-60% to prolong the life of the battery)